ovh/docs/pages/network/vrack_services/global/guide.en-gb.md

 ---

 You must have a vRack to activate vRack Services.
 If you do not have one at this stage, you can order one.
-You are under no obligation to order one at this stage, you can do so later and return to the vRack Service creation process.
+You are under no obligation to order one at this stage, you can do so later and return to the vRack Services creation process.

 ![overview 01](images/04-VRS-v2.png){.thumbnail}

 ---

 Once the vRack Services activation request has been made, you will be taken to the list of vRack Services.
-You can associate a vRack with a vRack Service directly from this page.
+You can associate a vRack with a vRack Services directly from this page.

 ![overview 01](images/05-VRS-v2.png){.thumbnail}